saarman/SPAdes/README.md

 ```
 ## For COI:
 Primers for coi: Mod_RepCOI_F TNTTYTCMACYAACCACAAAGA, Mod_RepCOI_R TTCDGGRTGNCCRAARAATCA, 	VertCOI_7216_R CARAAGCTYATGTTRTTYATDCG, VertCOI_7194_F CGMATRAAYAAYATRAGCTTCTGAY
-Search for primer sequence after trimming 4 bp from start/end, with 3 mismatches allowed
+Search for primer sequence after trimming 4+ bp from start/end with effort to remove degenerate bases, with 4 mismatches allowed

 *NOTE: [ERRO] flag -r (--use-regexp) or (--degenerate) not allowed when giving flag -m (--max-mismatch)*
 *I found that using -m worked better anyway!*